andypowe11/Alexa-Fitbit-Checker-Skill/README.md

 Go back to your Alexa skill browser tab and click on the `Test` button.
 Type `alexa open my fitbit checker` and see what happens.
 You should, hopefully, be prompted to link Alexa to your Fitbit account using the Alexa app.

-Once that is done, you should be able to say 'Alexa ask my fitbit checker how I slept'.
+Once that is done, you should be able to say Say, "Alexa, ask my fitbit checker how I slept" or "Alexa, ask my fitbit checker how my heart is".